natgreenwood/hashicorp-datadog-ng/datadog_storedog/README.md

 ---

-Use the output variables to show and connect with the applications deployed!
+Use the output variables to show and connect with the applications deployed.

 ![1669636063030](image/README/1669636063030.png)